Construction History Rocky River Bridge, Rocky River Ohio

 Determination for stresses was made for the following conditions: (1) dead load stresses; (2) dead load plus live load stresses; (3) dead load plus one-half live load stresses; (4) dead load of arch ribs, spandrel piers and walls; (5) temperature stresses; (6) stresses due to shortening of the arch from thrust; and (7) wind stresses.

-According to Felgate, the combined stresses for all possible conditions produced their greatest effect at the springing line of the main arch, where the unit stress was 566 pounds per squaxe inch.
+According to Felgate, the combined stresses for all possible conditions produced their greatest effect at the springing line of the main arch, where the unit stress was 566 pounds per square inch.
 Numerous tests of the concrete made during construction showed that after 30 days 6-foot cubes developed an average compressive strength of 2,400 pounds per square inch; thus a safety factor of 4 was obtained.
 As the age of the concrete increased, Felgate estimated the safety factor would probably be increased to 5.

 Centering for the main arch was constructed of steel in the form of a three-hinged arch.
 Wilbur Watson, the Cleveland consultant who designed the centering, described it in an issue of Concrete Engineering: